Skip to main content

 Nominated occupation work requirements

-You are generally only allowed to work for your sponsoring employer or an associated entity in the approved nominated occupation.
+You are only allowed to work for your sponsoring employer or an associated entity in the approved nominated occupation.
 It is therefore important to review the occupation which is listed on your visa approval letter under the title “Position details – Nominated occupation”.
 If your sponsoring company is looking to change your role or if you are going to be promoted, you will need to check with your Migration Agent/Lawyer to ensure it doesn’t breach any rules.
-More importantly, the Migration Agent/Lawyer is able to check whether the change in role will affect your eligibility for Australian permanent residence at a later date.
+Promotions are generally allowed if the tasks remain same.
+The Migration Agent/Lawyer is able to check whether the change in role will affect your eligibility for Australian permanent residence at a later date.

 Where the change of duties is only temporary and will not exceed 60 consecutive days, the Department may allow the arrangement, however it’s always advisable to check with your assigned Migration Agent/Lawyer.